GSD9d

 Good with avoidance of intense exercise.

-IamGSD would welcome hearing from patients or doctors who could help us to improve and expand our information on this extremely rare Muscle GSD.
+IamGSD would welcome hearing from patients, doctors and researchers who could help us to improve and expand our information on this extremely rare Muscle GSD.

 MANAGEMENT

-Very little is know about GSD9d, but given that affected individuals experience exercise intolerance, it would be reasonable to follow the same advice about avoiding rhabdomyolysis as is given for McArdle disease (GSD5).
+Very little is know about GSD9d, but given that affected individuals experience “exercise intolerance” (better thought of as “physical activity intolerance”), it would be reasonable to follow the same advice about avoiding rhabdomyolysis as is given for McArdle disease (GSD5).
 In addition, the same advice applies for when to seek medical attention in the event of a strong cramp or contracture.

 THE FUTURE…